John Hostettler

 John Nathan Hostettler (born July 19, 1961) is an American politician who served in the United States House of Representatives for 12 years, representing as a Republican.
 He lost his reelection bid for a seventh term to Democratic challenger Brad Ellsworth in the 2006 midterm election by a landslide.

 In 2010, he was a Republican candidate for Indiana's open U.S. Senate seat being vacated by the retiring Evan Bayh, but lost the primary to former U.S. Senator Dan Coats, denying Hostettler a rematch with Ellsworth in the general election for Senate.

 In February 2024, Hostettler announced he was running for his former house seat in 2024.
 He lost the Republican primary to Mark Messmer.

 Early life

-Hostettler was born in Evansville, Indiana, the eighth of ten children.
+Hostettler was born in Evansville, Indiana.
 He is of Swiss German and Irish descent.
-He grew up in rural Posey County near the Ohio and Wabash rivers.